Understanding the Ins and Outs of Mobile Home Lot Rent

 What is Lot Rent?

-Lot rent, or a lot lease payment, is a rental/lease contract on a lot of land.
+Lot rent, or a lot lease payment, is a rental/lease contract on a parcel or “lot” of land.
 Every month, rent is paid to the property owner where a mobile home is located.
-Often times, the homeowner will get a loan for a mobile home that pays for the home itself, but not the land it will sit on.
+Often the homeowner will get a loan for a mobile home that pays for the home itself, but not the land it will sit on.
 For those who want to become a resident of a mobile home park, or manufactured home community, a monthly lot rent payment should be expected.